London, England , UK

 Changing of the Guard

-The Changing of the Guard ceremony is one of the very popular attractions which is most tourists’ favorite, it is a regular affair where the King’s Guard retires the guard who was on duty at Buckingham Palace, and a new guard takes his place.
-The show, enhanced with military precision and pageantry, is a magnet for tourists who visit every day.
+The Changing of the Guard ceremony is one of the most popular attractions and is a favorite among most tourists.
+It is a regular affair in which the King’s Guard retires the guard on duty at Buckingham Palace and a new guard takes his place.
+The show, enhanced with military precision and pageantry, is a magnet for tourists who visit daily.

 State Rooms

-In the summer, the State Rooms of Buckingham Palace, where official ceremonies and receptions are held for various dignitaries, can be visited by tourists.
-Here you will find the most luxurious decorations in the world that have been selected from the Royal Collections.
+In the summer, the State Rooms of Buckingham Palace, where official ceremonies and receptions are held for various dignitaries, are open to tourists.
+Here you will find the most luxurious decorations selected from the Royal Collections.

 The British Museum